caffkane/blog-posts/clean_code_ruby.md

     ...
   when 100
     ...
-  when 110 # Oops, this won't be executed.
+  when 110 # Oops, this won't execute.
     ...
 end
 ```